UCSF-DataSci/ds217-11-final-bobho1999/report.md

 - 146 missing values in Barometric Pressure
 - 13,425 negative values in Solar Radiation
 - Some outliers in Air Temperature, Wet Bulb Temperature, Humidity, Wind Speed, Barometric Pressure, and Battery Life measurements
-- Data collected at hourly intervals with some gaps
+- Data collected at hourly intervals with some gaps around 2020-2021

 Initial visualizations showed:
 - Air temperature ranging from approximately -20°C to 35°C